BackCompanion animal courses

-Highlights of the ophthalmology course include: teacher feedback on case material and the contact course experience.
+Highlights of the ophthalmology course include: Facilitated online discussion, teacher feedback on case material, and the contact workshop experience.

 With the MVM programme you have the flexibility to study when and where you want and the support of the MVM team to gain an internationally-recognised veterinary qualification that will help you in your practice every day.